Random lattice triangulations: Structure and algorithms: Spatial mixing for small

-From Anclin's bound~\cite{Anclin} mentioned in Section~\ref{subsec:related}, there are at most $2^{3|S|/2}$ triangulations of a region $S$, since the number of interior edges is at most $3|S|/2$.
-Moreover, the number of connected regions $S$ containing the point $x$ as above and with a given size $|S|$ is bounded by $9^{|S|}$.
-To see this, observe that every such $S$ must be a collection of $|S|$ connected ground state triangles, so it suffices to count the number of connected sets made up of $\ell$ triangles in a valid triangulation, which is at most $3^{2\ell}$ since each triangle is connected to at most $3$ other triangles and a general connected set can be explored by a path that visits the same point at most twice.
-In conclusion, the claim follows by summing in~\eqref{expdec3}:
+As in the proof Lemma~\ref{expdecS0} there are at most $2^{3|S|/2}$ triangulations $\t\in\O(S)$.
+Moreover, the number of connected ground state regions $S$ containing the point $x$ as above and with a given size $|S|=\ell$ is bounded by $5^{2\ell}$.
+To see this, observe that every such $S$ must be a collection of $\ell$ connected ground state triangles, so it suffices to count the number of such connected sets that contain a given ground state triangle.
+The latter is at most $5^{2\ell}$ since each ground state triangle can be connected to at most five others, and a general connected set can be explored by a path of length~$2\ell$.
+The number five appears in the worst case where a ground state triangle is of minimal length; that is, it has one horizontal edge, one vertical edge and one unit diagonal (there are at most two possible ground state triangles adjacent to each flat edge and one adjacent to the unit diagonal).